-This research is exploring what types of training will best protect users against different types of attack.
-Evidence assessed through a systematic review will be used to modify social engineering taxonomies to map our best current understandings of what works, where, how and why.
+This research explored what types of training will best protect users against different types of attack.
+Evidence assessed through a systematic review was used to modify social engineering taxonomies to map our best current understandings of what works, where, how and why.

-This will be pulled through to create a 'proof of concept': a set of fictional but practical use cases demonstrating how the taxonomy can be used to generate practical training packages for users.
+This was used to create a 'proof of concept': a set of fictional but practical use cases demonstrating how the taxonomy can be used to generate practical training packages for users.

-Policy implications: The work aims to support a more robust foundation for cyber protection training that will help organisations better to better optimise cyber security behaviours and cyber risk decision making amongst employees.
+Policy implications: The work aimed to support a more robust foundation for cyber protection training to help organisations to optimise cyber security behaviours and cyber risk decision making amongst employees.
 It will create a foundation for cyber security training in order to encourage take-up of training solutions based on a robust, evidence-based approach to gamified training in this area.